mathieubouhelier/technical-test-2-MicroService-Crud-Auth/README.md

 * Run at the root `npm run dev`

 ## What it is about?
-This is a technical test to develop two micro service, one is about authentification and the second one is a basic CRUD
+This is a project I developed to respond to a technical test during a recruiting process to develop two micro service, one is about authentification and the second one is a basic CRUD

 ### authentification
 This is a 3 endpoints API